Basic Rights Oregon: Advocacy

-In 2015, in the wake of the Supreme Court ruling on Marriage Equality, Basic Rights Oregon adopted a new strategic direction for 2015–2020.
+In 2015, in the wake of the Supreme Court ruling on Marriage Equality, BRO adopted a new strategic direction for 2015–2020.
 The new strategic direction seeks to center the voices of LGBTQ people of color, of rural and religious LGBTQ Oregonians, and of transgender and gender non-conforming Oregonians.

 In 2015, Oregon became the third state to ban the discredited practice of conversion therapy on minors.
-Basic Rights Oregon joined the effort begun by the Democratic Party of Oregon LGBT Caucus in 2013 to pass HB2307, the Youth Mental Health Protection Act, which was signed into law by Governor Kate Brown, the nation's only out bisexual governor.
+BRO joined the effort begun by the Democratic Party of Oregon LGBTQ Caucus in 2013 to pass HB2307, the Youth Mental Health Protection Act, which was signed into law by Governor Kate Brown, then the nation's only out bisexual governor.

 In 2017 Oregon passed HB 2673A - effective January 1, 2018 - simplifying the process for changing the name on a birth certificate, and also establishing a gender amendment process for transgender citizens.
 The revisions provide less expensive, more private and simpler transactions.
-The Department of Motor Vehicles also changed its procedure for gender changes on IDs, allowing Oregonians to self-certify gender change without input from their health provider.
+The state's Department of Motor Vehicles (DMV) also changed its procedure for gender changes on IDs, allowing Oregonians to self-certify gender change without input from their health provider.
 Furthermore, effective July 1, 2017, the DMV made Oregon the first state in the country to recognize non-binary identities.
 The third marker on IDs is "X", for "not specified."

 As of January 1, 2018, contractors working with the state of Oregon must have in place policies and practices which prohibit discrimination against their LGBTQ employees.
 The sponsor of the successful bill, HB 3060, was Rep. Ann Lininger.
 The measure also prevents state contractors from health care discrimination based on gender identity.

-In 2023, Basic Rights Oregon hosted a virtual event with Unicorn Solutions and ODHS to bring to light fostering LGBTQ+ youth in the foster system.
-ODHS is working in conjunction with Basic Rights as well as the National Suicide Prevention, to hold events to educated families about fostering LGBTQ+ youth and keep people educated in the rising LGBTQ+ suicide rates.
+In 2023, BRO hosted a virtual event with Unicorn Solutions and the Oregon Department of Human Services (ODHS) to bring to light fostering LGBTQ+ youth in the foster system.
+ODHS is working in conjunction with BRO as well as the National Suicide Prevention, to hold events to educated families about fostering LGBTQ+ youth and educate people about rising LGBTQ+ suicide rates.